arkabagchi1993/GROMACS_Files/README.md

 	gmx editconf -f complex.gro -d 1.0 -bt triclinic -o box.gro

-*(You can also change "triclinic" to "dodecahedron" as per your requirement)*
+*(You can also change "triclinic" to "dodecahedron" as per your requirement)* Next step is the solvation of the complex..

 	gmx solvate -cp box.gro -cs spc216.gro -p topol.top -o solv.gro

+Then, build the .tpr file for the ions, that will be used for total charge neutralization

 	gmx grompp -f ions.mdp -c solv.gro -p topol.top -o ions.tpr

 (OR)

 	gmx grompp -f ions.mdp -c solv.gro -maxwarn 2 -p topol.top -o ions.tpr

 *(The "-maxwarn 2" option is sometimes required to ignore the warnings)*